jdebacker/UN-OG-Training/docs/book/python/NumPy.md

 The fundamental object of the NumPy package is the NumPy array [`numpy.array`](https://numpy.org/doc/stable/reference/generated/numpy.array.html).
 Python's native objects---such as lists, tuples, and dictionaries---can hold numbers and perform operations on those numbers.
 But the NumPy array allows for storing high-dimensional arrays of numbers on which linear algebra and tensor functions can be operated.
 These linear algebra operations are more effecient than working with lists and tuples, and they form the foundation of modern optimization and machine learning.
 Learning to use Python's NumPy package is an essential skill for many numerical computations and other operations.

 The iframe below contains a PDF of the BYU ACME open-access lab entitled, "Introduction to NumPy".
 You can either scroll through the lab on this page using the iframe window, or you can download the PDF for use on your computer.
-See {cite}`BYUACME_NumPy1`. {numref}`ExerNumPy-acme` below has you work through the problems in this BYU ACME lab.
+See {cite}`BYUACME_NumPy1`. {numref}`ExerNumPy-acme1` below has you work through the problems in this BYU ACME lab.
 A Python file template ([`numpy_intro.py`](https://github.com/OpenRG/UN-OG-Training/tree/main/code/NumPyIntro/numpy_intro.py)) and a matrix data file ([`grid.npy`](https://github.com/OpenRG/UN-OG-Training/tree/main/code/NumPyIntro/grid.npy)) used in the lab are stored in the [`./code/NumPyIntro/`](https://github.com/OpenRG/UN-OG-Training/tree/main/code/NumPyIntro) directory.

 <div>
   <iframe id="inlineFrameExample"